Joshuatibatemwa/compiler/README.md

 It supports the following flags:

 -lex -- processes the input source file through the lexing phase and prints the resulting stream of tokens to the console
--parse -- processes the input source file through the parsing phase and prints the resulting abstract syntax tree
+-parse -- processes the input source file through the parsing phase and -prints the resulting abstract syntax tree
--step -- processes the input and prints out every step of evaluation -help --  Display this list of options
+-repl implements A read eval print loop.
+Takes single user input,evaluates -them and reurns to the user.
+To quit one simply types quit into terminal -step -- processes the input and prints out every step of evaluation -help --  Display this list of options
 --help -- Display this list of options